Taking a look at some of the college’s unique (and sometimes perplexing) objects in our Special Collections

 The Special Collections in Fraser Hall Library range from college memorabilia to local historical documents to rare, fragile, and valuable artifacts.
-It’s easy to see why some of the items ended up at the Geneseo.
-Faculty publications, decades of yearbooks and campus newspapers, and posters from SUNY Geneseo events in years past all populate the College Archives.
+It’s easy to see why some of the items ended up at the College.
+Faculty publications, decades of old yearbooks and campus newspapers, and posters from SUNY Geneseo events in years past all populate the College Archives.
 Papers and photos from the Genesee Valley and its first settlers, the Wadsworth family, span more than 150 years of the region’s history.
 But other items are puzzling, their provenance less directly tied to the College.
 Why, for instance, does the library own a collection of turn-of-the-century luggage tags?
-In this ongoing feature, the Scene will highlight some of the unusual, intriguing, and often unique objects in Geneseo’s Special Collections.
+In this ongoing feature, Scene will highlight some of the unusual, intriguing, and often unique objects in Geneseo’s Special Collections.

 16th-century books, donated by professor Leslie Poste

 Some of the oldest items in the library’s Special Collections, these collected writings by early Christian thinkers date back almost 500 years, to the 1530s.